 Author Mark Lidikay Date 21 August 2011

-Anyone with linguistic knowledge and surmise my ancestor was Native American with Spanish links and I have my grandfather’s hate of his Native American grandmother to give me proof.
-Another great-grandmother had a Spanish surname which you can find my family in history books pertaining to Florida.
+Anyone with linguistic knowledge can surmise my ancestor was Native American with Spanish links and I have my grandfather’s hate of his Native American grandmother to give me further proof–he wasn’t bragging about his bloodline and his allegations of abuse show the reason why.
+Another great-grandmother had a Spanish surname which comes from a historically notable Spaniard who can be found in many books dedicated to Spanish Florida history.
 Am I Hispanic, Native American or a generic White?
 My ancestor was married to a Black woman and even though I come from the White wife does not mean I’m 100% White.
 Untraceable ancestors may be untraceable due to racial reasons because that is the way things work.

 When I saw the twitter feed belonging to Amy Boggs, a Literary agent working for Donald Maass Literary Agency, I noticed needless attacks on Whites.
 Many writers have financial problems and agents need to grade the market value of the work.
 Agents know gender and race play in a role in what sales; you also have a niche for every possible configuration of human being.
 An agent should not attack a group of people base on gender or race because there is a market for most everything–if sold properly.

-My book satires the divide between feminist groups and this my make it difficult to sell to narrow minded feminists.
-Educated feminists know about the divide, but many other activist fail to fully examine perspectives.
+My book satires the divide between feminist groups and the satire may make it difficult to sell to narrow minded feminists.
+Educated feminists know about the divide, but many activists fail to fully examine perspectives.
 Activists need to make a clear message or they fail as activists.
 Feminists garble their message due the divide between 2nd and 3rd wave movements.

 Gender and race often create a divide in perspective.
 Cops are not perfect and that created the “Black Lives Matter” campaign.
 People who prefer the, “All Lives Matter’ message–look at the perspective of the police and the difficulty of certain situations.
 I see multiple perspectives on most things and that is why I call myself a misanthrope.
 People suck and it has little to do with gender or race.